jmico/beekeeper/examples/chat/README.md

 #WARNING: /queue/req.backend cannot be made write-only for user frontend
 ```
-Also ensure that `host` addresses in `bus.config.json` and `config.js` match RabbitMQ one.

-**WARNING:** RabbitMQ is easy to install and configure, but cannot be used in a frontend role because its STOMP permissions are not flexible enough to restrict unwanted consumption from `/queue/req.backend`.
+**WARNING:** RabbitMQ cannot be used in a frontend role because its STOMP permissions are not flexible enough to restrict unwanted consumption from `/queue/req.backend`.

 ---